TabeaSonnenschein/TranspHealthScenarioABM/README.md

 ---

 ## 5. ABM Output File Contents

-Each model run creates folders within each location named after the **modelrun** and the **number of agents** used.
+Within the directory `ABMData/ModelRuns/` each model run creates the following folders named after the **modelrun** and the **number of agents** used.
 The table below summarizes the key output types, folder locations, and their main variables:

 | **Output Type**                     | **Location**                                                | **Content**                                                                              | **Variables**                                                                        |
 |-------------------------------------|-------------------------------------------------------------|-------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|